chriskerley78910/The-River/README.md

-# River is an experiment showing how how the novelty of photographs
+# River is an exploratory app to figure out what factors influence
-# effects their value.
+# a users viewing pleasure the most.

 # references